Christianity: Major Gospel Part 2 Series

-Religion: Christianity Part 2 – The Gospel of Mark Corrected.
-3/22/2022
+Religion: Christianity Part 2 – The Gospel of Mark

-Our body is the temple of God, and we should keep our hearts pure without blemish and our hands must be free from wicked work—Mark 11:15-17, Our LORD must be the center of our faith, we call on the name of the LORD, remember we are the church and the not the building that we gathered once a week but free every day of the week to call on the name of the LORD.
+Our body is the temple of God, and we should keep our hearts pure without blemish, and our hands must be free from wicked work—Mark 11:15-17; our LORD must be the center of our faith; we call on the name of the LORD, remember we are the church and the not the building that we gathered once a week but free every day of the week to call on the name of the LORD.
 Mark 12:10-11.
-The following are the few Old Testament Scriptures that Jesus Christ used, and Mark recorded in his gospel: Isaiah 29:13, Zechariah 13:7, Isaiah 56:7, Jeremiah 7:11, Psalm 118:22-23.
+The following are the few Old Testament Scriptures that Jesus Christ used and Mark recorded in his Gospel: Isaiah 29:13, Zechariah 13:7, Isaiah 56:7, Jeremiah 7:11, Psalm 118:22-23.

 God is all in all.